 - Turn off unneeded services and set network location to minimize attack surface.
 Also, if you do not have a home (local) network, disable File and Printer sharing straight on network adapters.

 - Disable AutoPlay or configure it properly to keep away malware that misuses this feature.

 Also, do not forget to:

 - Install one free and effective anti-virus program - this will kick out most malware.
-Windows 8 already has the improved Windows Defender that is much like the free Microsoft Security Essentials, so additional virus protection is not necessary there.
+Windows 8 and 8.1 already have the improved Windows Defender that is much like the free Microsoft Security Essentials, so additional virus protection is not always necessary there.